gbmhunter/blog/content/electronics/communication-protocols/can-protocol/_index.md

 * Transition occurs during `SYNC_SEG`: No adjustment.
 * Transition occurs after `SYNC_SEG`: `TQ` is added to `PHASE_SEG_1`.

-The amount of `TQ` added or subtracted depends on the _synchronization jump width_ (SJW, also called _resynchronization jump width_ or RJW[^bib-cia-bit-timing]).
+The amount of `TQ` added or subtracted depends on the _synchronization jump width_ (SJW, also called _resynchronization jump width_ or RJW[^cia-bit-timing]).
 The SJW is usually a configurable (programmable) parameter of the CAN transceiver.

 TIP: Remember that the dominant state is driven, hence the recessive-to-dominant transition is always going to be sharper then the dominant-to-recessive transition, hence why the former edges are used for resynchronization.